 You also select 45 points from the elective papers below or other Bachelor of Mathematical Sciences or Bachelor of Science papers (subject to meeting prerequisites).

 In your final year you can complete a research project, investigating a scientific problem.
 This paper counts as two papers and you can complete it over one semester or the whole year.
+It isn't compulsory.

 Student projects have practical applications to the workplace and may include workplace experience.
 Recent student projects included the creation of a catalogue of Southern Hemisphere radio sources using the AUT 30-metre radio telescope.

 Through this paper you develop skills in experimental design, literature searching, the collection and analysis of data, interpretation and reporting of the results.

 *This paper is not compulsory.
 You can substitute this with approved alternative level 7 papers